patchgirl/patchgirl.github.io/_posts/2020-07-14-static-haskell-binary.md

 ---
 layout: post
-title:  "Building static Haskell binary"
+title:  "Building static Haskell binary with Nix on Linux"
-date:   2020-06-25 00:00:00 +0100
+date:   2020-07-14 00:00:00 +0100
 categories: haskell
 ---

-In this post, I'll try to explain what are dynamic libraries and static executable.
+In this post, I'll try to explain what are dynamic libraries and static executable, how they work what are there strengths/weaknesses.<br/>
 I'll also show how to create the latter with Nix on Linux.

 # Introduction